Immune system: Adaptive immune system

 The adaptive immune system evolved in early vertebrates and allows for a stronger immune response as well as immunological memory, where each pathogen is "remembered" by a signature antigen.
 The adaptive immune response is antigen-specific and requires the recognition of specific "non-self" antigens during a process called antigen presentation.
 Antigen specificity allows for the generation of responses that are tailored to specific pathogens or pathogen-infected cells.
 The ability to mount these tailored responses is maintained in the body by "memory cells".
 Should a pathogen infect the body more than once, these specific memory cells are used to quickly eliminate it.
+On the other hand, the immune system shows immune tolerance for "self-proteins".

 Recognition of antigen

 The cells of the adaptive immune system are special types of leukocytes, called lymphocytes.
 B cells and T cells are the major types of lymphocytes and are derived from hematopoietic stem cells in the bone marrow.
 B cells are involved in the humoral immune response, whereas T cells are involved in cell-mediated immune response.
 Killer T cells only recognize antigens coupled to Class I MHC molecules, while helper T cells and regulatory T cells only recognize antigens coupled to Class II MHC molecules.
 These two mechanisms of antigen presentation reflect the different roles of the two types of T cell.
 A third, minor subtype are the γδ T cells that recognize intact antigens that are not bound to MHC receptors.
 The double-positive T cells are exposed to a wide variety of self-antigens in the thymus, in which iodine is necessary for its thymus development and activity.
 In contrast, the B cell antigen-specific receptor is an antibody molecule on the B cell surface and recognizes native (unprocessed) antigen without any need for antigen processing.
 Such antigens may be large molecules found on the surfaces of pathogens, but can also be small haptens (such as penicillin) attached to carrier molecule.
 Each lineage of B cell expresses a different antibody, so the complete set of B cell antigen receptors represent all the antibodies that the body can manufacture.
 When B or T cells encounter their related antigens they multiply and many "clones" of the cells are produced that target the same antigen.
 This is called clonal selection.